elastest/elastest-device-emulator-service/docs/index.md

 # ElasTest Device Emulator Service

-This is the Elastest Device-Emulator Service (EDS) which works as an emulating device behavior.
+This is the Elastest Device-Emulator Service (EDS) which provides to emulates sensor devices.
 The emulated devices include sensors, actuators and smart devices.

-Features
 EDS follows a Service Oriented Architecture (SOA).
 The service in this context is a light-weight micro-service.
 Furthermore, several micro-services are linked together to achieve the goals of EDS.
 The aim of a micro-service in EDS